 You have designed and built your website to perfection.
 Why would you ever need to import data?

 When it comes to WordPress websites, the first thing to understand about data is that it is all-encompassing.
-It could be data in the traditional sense, like job or real-estate listings.
+It could be data in the traditional sense, like the job or real estate listings.
 But it could also be users, taxonomies, templates, posts, pages, images, and so on.

 The beauty of WordPress is that almost everything about your website is stored as data, literally in a database.
 Sure, you can update this data through forms.
 But when you have to enter or modify a lot of it, manually typing data into forms can be time-consuming, error-prone, and incredibly monotonous.